alpinelinux/awall/MANUAL.md

 #### Packet Marking Rules

-Packet marking rules are used to mark incoming packets matching the specified criteria.
+Packet marking rules are used to mark packets matching the specified criteria.
 The mark can be used as a basis for the routing decision.
 Each marking rule must specify the mark using the **mark** attribute, which is a 32-bit integer.

 Normal marking rules are contained by the top-level list attribute named **mark**.